 Eight years in a row of favorable winters has helped trophy bull size & numbers.

 A finite amount of Alaska Moose hunt permits restricts hunting pressure.

 River hunting out of jet boats allows for smooth movement up and down the river and the ability to get back to those hard to reach area’s

-Floatplane into one of our five base camps
+Floatplane into one of our six base camps

 Alaska non-resident hunting license and tags are available directly from Alaska Elite Outfitters or ADFG.

 Alaska Moose Hunting

 Alaska Moose Hunt with Alaska Elite Outfitters is a fully guided top quality Moose Hunting experience.
 By taking a limited # of moose hunters into our vast area, we keep the Moose hunting quality high.
 Alaska Elite Outfitters efficiently use jet boats for hunting the Trophy Bull Moose in our area.
 Thus traveling from calling spot to calling spot is comfortable and practical.
 Cow calling, bull grunts, and brush thrashing are the primary methods of getting big bulls within gun & bow range.